 The result?
 Unexpected cost savings, more adaptability to market fluctuations and the ability to iterate and prototype at light speed.

 The reality is that many U.S. companies will find a completely unrecognizable U.S. manufacturing environment when they return.
 Gone are the days of the hand-tooled production lines and old-school customer service.
 In their place are sleek, sophisticated, tech-driven pioneers.
-Laser cutting outfits that can churn out high-quality metal parts at a moment’s notice.
+Online Laser cutting companies that can churn out high-quality aluminum, steel, copper, brass and even carbon fiber parts at a moment’s notice.
 Quick-turn manufacturers that respond in real-time.
 New robotics and software systems that make ordering, fulfillment and customer service seamless and painless.

-2020 has been a disastrous year for long, overly complex supply chains.
+2020 was a disastrous year for long, overly complex supply chains.
 Trade war tensions with China mushroomed into new tariffs that threw logistics networks into chaos and uncertainty.
 And then the COVID-19 pandemic hit.

 Supply chains broke down as first large swaths of China shuttered and then the virus spread across the rest of the world, taxing production and sourcing, especially for companies that relied on intricate webs of multinational manufacturing processes.